aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/standard-acls.md

 === "YAML"

     ```yaml
-    # IPv4 standard access-lists, configured globally on the device.
+    # IPv4 standard access-lists catalog.
-    # These access-lists can be referenced by features such as `dot1x_settings.captive_portal.ipv4_standard_acl`.
+    # For now this is only supported for `dot1x_settings.captive_portal.ipv4_standard_acl`;
+    # support for other consumers will be added in future releases.
     standard_acls:

         # Access-list Name.